Diamond Rexx: History

 Singer Nasti Habits created the original four-member lineup with guitarist S.S.
 Priest in 1985.
 Four months after their first live show the band signed a management deal with Mark Nawara who then got the band signed to Island records, and with the addition of bassist Andre and drummer Johnny Cottone they released their debut album Land of the Damned in 1986.
 In 1989, the band signed to the independent Red Light Records, where they released their second album Rated Rexx in 1990. and third release Golden Gates in 1991.
 The album boasted S.S.
 Priest on guitar but actually all guitars were performed by John Luckhaupt (aka: Johnny L. Angel) who had left the band just before the album's release.
 The band went on hiatus in the 1990s, but Habits formed a new line-up in 2001, now with S.S.
 Priest on guitar, Basil Cooper (Ex-Daisy Chain/Mind Bomb & Mary's Window) on bass and background vocals and Billy Nychay on drums, now influenced by alternative metal.
 This line-up recorded the Rexx Erected album, released on the Diamond label, as well as the "XX" ep recorded by the late Gary Loizzo, after which Baz Cooper left to be replaced by Tommy Hanus.
 The Evil was released in 2002 on Crash Music.
 In 2006 drummer Patrick McGreal and bassist Tommy Evans joined the band, and the following year, original drummer Johnny Cottone returned on drums.
 The band then went dormant and remained quiet over the next few years.
 In 2009 the original line-up of Habits/Andre/Priest/Cottone reunited for a twenty-year anniversary show.

 Their last album, Psych Ward, was released by Pavement Entertainment in 2020 and features the band's original lineup.

-On October 8, 2024, news came that Scott Davis (aka SS Priest) had died due to illness in Chicago.
+On October 8, 2024, Scott Davis (aka SS Priest) died due to illness in Chicago.
 There is no word on the future of the band at this time.